edgexfoundry/app-service-configurable/snap/README.md

 The snap is built automatically and published on the Snap Store as [edgex-app-service-configurable].

-For usage instructions, please refer to [docs].
+For usage instructions, please refer to App Service Configurable section in [Getting Started using Snaps][docs].

 ## Build from source
 Execute the following command from the top-level directory of this repo: